iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 If you listen to the file, there should be no audible difference between the two.

-Now, make a spectogram of the 96kHz file.
+Now, make a spectrogram of the 96kHz file.

 ```
 ffmpeg -i Sample_Music_96kHz.wav -vn -lavfi showspectrumpic=s=1280x480 Sample_Music_96kHz.wav.png